 False conversions are another matter entirely.
 [Acts 8:9-24] The promise of eternal life [alluded to as: rest, in the O.T.] with Jesus in a new sinless body, and in a new heaven and earth, is a hope only assured to those who keep the faith.
 Heb.
 3:14 - Heb.
 4

 The covenants that the Almighty initiates, do require some form of active response (or obedience) to the terms he sets, by the lesser party, namely- us.
-The redemption, justification, and consummation parts of salvation are provided for by the Almighty alone, while the repentance, and sanctification part are carried out by the saint with God's help; Jesus doesn't leave these things entirely to us.
-He mercifully provides us with his Holy Spirit, and his grace to help us grow up in the faith (sanctification), until the consummation (or full adoption) part of our salvation is fulfilled.
-The fulfillment of the salvation covenant is our new glorified bodies, and then we will live in rest, or eternal life and peace, forever with Jesus, whose name (title of office) shall be called: Immanuel.
+The redemption, justification, and consummation parts of salvation are provided for by the Almighty alone, while the repentance, and sanctification part are carried out by the saint with God's help; Jesus doesn't leave sanctification entirely to us.
+Even so, we can still elect to opt out by choosing to love the world and its ways.
+For that reason, he mercifully provides us with his Holy Spirit, and his grace to help us grow up in the faith (sanctification), until the consummation (or full adoption) part of our salvation is fulfilled.
+How foolish it is to reject such a wondrous salvation, because the fulfillment of the salvation covenant is our new glorified bodies, and then we will live in rest, or eternal life and peace, forever with Jesus, whose name (title of office) shall be called: Immanuel!
+Glory to God!

 Heaven & Hell